mtreece/r3/doc/HACKING.md

 Notable exceptions deviating from this coding style are briefly outlined here:

 * tabs have many uses; r3 isn't one of them.
 Any existing tabs (where possible) are slated to be converted.
+Makefiles are, of course, the exception where required.

 * generally speaking, braces should be used _even_ around a single-statement conditional.
 It's great knowing that the language makes this optional, but in